Ahmed Khalil

 25 years ago when a deep love of Nature and curiosity about spiritual matters led her to join a university-based Pagan group.
 She believes that Wicca is fundamentally experiential and that the power of ritual lies in its ability to create meaning and connection and to trigger psychological change.
 Originally from California, she immigrated to Canada in 2005 with her husband and cats to take a faculty position in Carleton’s Department of Physics, where she is currently a full professor in the theoretical particle physics group.
 In 2015 she founded Pagans of Carleton to serve as a social hub for Pagan students, and prior to the pandemic she occasionally co-hosted the monthly Ottawa Pagan Meet & Greet.

 Heather is currently meeting with students by appointment only.
-Please send her an email to connect with her at heather.logan@carleton.ca
+Please send an email to connect with her at heather.logan@carleton.ca

 Email: heather.logan@carleton.ca